Prerequisites

 Build fails

-Check the build logs in the App Store tab.
+Check the build logs in the Publish tab.
 Common causes: expired certificate, missing app icon, or unsupported API usage.

 App Store rejection